brunoprado-ux/app/README.md

 - Join discussions
 - Read release notes in [`changelog.md`](./changelog.md)

-The application source lives elsewhere; this repo is for releases, issues, and discussion.

 ## Feedback

 Report problems or feature requests for the GitHub Copilot app team in the [Issues](https://github.com/github/app/issues) tab.
 When filing an issue, please include: